-Subject: 2016 Summer School Program for English Language Learners (ELLs) in Kindergarten and First Grade
+Subject: 2017 Summer School Program for English Language Learners (ELLs) in Kindergarten and First Grade

 Texas Administrative Code (TAC), Section 89.1250, Required Summer School Programs, requires districts to provide a summer school program for English language learners who will be eligible for admission to kindergarten or first grade at the beginning of the next school year.
-This letter is to inform school districts that funds have been appropriated for the 2015-2016 school year to reimburse school districts for operating a summer school program in accordance with TAC §89.1250.
+This letter is to inform school districts that funds have been appropriated for the 2016-2017 school year to reimburse school districts for operating a summer school program in accordance with TAC §89.1250.

 This information is provided to help districts prepare and coordinate building services, transportation, calendars, and instruction with other state and federal programs.
-Districts required to offer a bilingual education or special language program during the 2015-2016 school year, including those with approved exceptions, must offer the summer school program.
-Reimbursement for costs of enrolling English language learners will be processed in the fall of 2016 through the Division of Grants Administration.
+Districts required to offer a bilingual education or special language program during the 2016-2017 school year, including those with approved exceptions, must offer the summer school program.
+Reimbursement for costs of enrolling English language learners will be processed in the fall of 2017 through the Grants Administration Division.